Introduction

 Trail 4 is a short but steep linear trail starting at the Hoffman Falls parking area on Canyon Road.
 It proceeds downhill, passing access to Trail 3 on the left.
 Then it turns right, passing the Hoffman Falls Overlook, and goes downhill passing the junction of Trail 5.
 The trail drops further to cross Hoffman Branch near its entrance to Big Clifty Creek.
 A short steep hike up the other side and you meet with Trail 3.

 The Park property map classes Trail 4 as ~ 0.75 mile very rugged trail.
+The complete route (one-way) described here (with back and forth from Beech Grove) is about 0.5 miles.

 Along the Way